RAW Vs JPEG: Understanding The Key Differences Between The Formats: Which One Should You Choose?

 Understanding the Key Differences Between RAW and JPEG

-RAW and JPEG formats differ in terms of compression, image quality, dynamic range, colour accuracy, file size, and editing flexibility.
+RAW vs JPEG files differ in terms of compression, image quality, dynamic range, colour accuracy, file size, and editing flexibility.

 Compression and Processing